 (3) To ascertain the transportation needs and the alternative means to provide for these needs through an integrated system of transportation taking into consideration the social, economic and environmental impacts of the various alternatives.

 (4) To approve a schedule of all major transportation improvement projects and their anticipated cost.
 This schedule is designated the Transportation Improvement Program.
 The Board shall publish the schedule in a format that is easily reproducible for distribution and make copies available for distribution in accordance with the process established for public records in Chapter 132 of the General Statutes.
-The document that contains the Transportation Improvement Program, or a separate document that is published at the same time as the Transportation Improvement Program, shall include the anticipated funding sources for the improvement projects included in the Program, a list of any changes made from the previous year's Program, and the reasons for the changes.
+The document that contains the Transportation Improvement Program, or a separate document that is published at the same time as the Transportation Improvement Program, shall include the anticipated funding sources for the improvement projects included in the Program and a list of any changes made from the previous year's Program, and the reasons for the changes.

 (5) To consider and advise the Secretary of Transportation upon any other transportation matter that the Secretary may refer to it.